Types Of CBD Products

 *capsules/softgels that do not use nano-emulsions have far lower bioavailability than those that do contain them.

 CBD-infused topicals are meant to be rubbed into a general area.
 They include lotions, skin creams, balms, salves, oils, and even patches.
-These products can be infused with pure CBD isolates, or they with a PCR (phytocannabinoid-rich) CBD oil.
+These products can be infused with pure CBD isolates, or with a PCR (phytocannabinoid-rich) CBD oil.

 Topicals often have a variety of other beneficial ingredients that contribute to the overall benefits of CBD products.
 For example, skin creams may contain luxurious moisturizers, collagen, aloe, and so on.
 Some pain creams, patches, and salves may also contain other anti-inflammatory ingredients to aid in relief and comfort.